-Additional 1-D and 2-D cases are analyzed and more details given on analysis considerations in [11].
+Additional 1- and 2-dimensional cases are analyzed and more details given on analysis considerations in [11].

 III.
-BDH ON HIGHER DIMENSIONAL DATA
+BDH ON HIGHER-DIMENSIONAL DATA

-The BDH algorithm has no analytical justification for data with two or more nonseparating dimensions.
-However, the systematic results from numerical simulations on 2-D "forbidden" data in Section II encourage investigation of the BDH behavior on higher dimensional data.
+The BDH algorithm has no analytical justification for data with 2 or more non-separating dimensions.
+However, the systematic results from numerical simulations on 2-dimensional "forbidden" data in the previous section encourage investigation of the BDH behavior on higher-dimensional data.

-Our methodology to examine the performance of the BDH algorithm on 1-D and 2-D data sets was to induce a certain value of α , evaluate the α achieved by the converged SOM, and compare the two.
+Our methodology to examine the performance of the BDH algorithm on 1- and 2-dimensional data sets was to induce a certain value of α , evaluate the α achieved by the converged SOM, and compare the two.
 However, evaluation of α is not an easy task in general, especially when the input pdf is unknown, as is most commonly the case.
 The evaluation of α involves the estimation of the pdf of the data and that of the SOM weights.
-So far, we were using a histogram-based method for α evaluation [10].
-This method becomes inapplicable for high-dimensional data as
+So far, we were using a histogram based method for α evaluation [10].
+This method becomes inapplicable for high-dimensional data as the number of samples required for the estimation of the pdf increases exponentially with dimensionality.
+For the 6- and 8-dimensional data in this study the required number of samples for pdf estimation could easily be over 10 million, a number that far exceeds the total number of our data samples in each case.
+A summary of requirements of pdf estimation for higher-dimensional data is given in [11].
+Here we have to restrict ourselves to giving a brief introduction, along with further pointers to related issues and references in the Appendix.